IntersectMBO/plutus/notes/multi-currency/multi-currency.md

 ## Proposed solution

-We propose a new extension to the UTXO model with scripts, an extension that has the same effects as adding a `CurrencyTx` transaction type (namely, the ability to forge value of user-defined currencies) but without the added overhead of a currency registry.
+We propose a new extension to the UTXO model with scripts, an extension that has the same effects as adding a `CurrencyTx` transaction type (namely, the ability to mint value of user-defined currencies) but without the added overhead of a currency registry.

 The proposal consists of two changes.

 1. Instead of using a `String` value to identify a currency, we use the `ScriptHash` type (a ByteString)
-2. We replace the **(forging)** rule above with the following rule: **(forging2)** A transaction with a non-zero `txForge` field is only valid if for every key `h` in `txForge`, the transaction's set of inputs `txIn` contains a `TxIn` that spends a `TxOut` whose address is `h`.
+2. We replace the **(forging)** rule above with the following rule: **(forging2)** A transaction with a non-zero `txMint` field is only valid if for every key `h` in `txMint`, the transaction's set of inputs `txIn` contains a `TxIn` that spends a `TxOut` whose address is `h`.

-The **(forging2)** rule, together with the **(legitimacy)** rule, ensures that the script `H` (with hash `h`) is run whenever new value of the currency `h` is forged.
-Because `H` is provided with the `txForge` field of the spending transaction, via the `PendingTx` type, it can block or authorise any amount of value that is created of its currency.
+The **(forging2)** rule, together with the **(legitimacy)** rule, ensures that the script `H` (with hash `h`) is run whenever new value of the currency `h` is minted.
+Because `H` is provided with the `txMint` field of the spending transaction, via the `PendingTx` type, it can block or authorise any amount of value that is created of its currency.
 There is no need for a registry of currencies because the thing that identifies a currency is (the hash of) its minting policy.

 With this proposal a custom currency is no different from any other smart contract, and currencies don't require a separate cost model.

-We can write minting policy as a state machine that keeps track of the current supply and forges more value when necessary.
+We can write minting policy as a state machine that keeps track of the current supply and mints more value when necessary.

-By allowing values in the `txForge` field to be negative, we can reduce the supply of a currency.
+By allowing values in the `txMint` field to be negative, we can reduce the supply of a currency.

 ## Example (creating a currency)

 To illustrate the approach, suppose we have written a validator script `H` that controls the minting policy of our new currency.
-To forge a value of `hash(H)`, we need two transactions.
+To mint a value of `hash(H)`, we need two transactions.

 1. `tx1` produces an `o :: TxOut` that is locked with a ByteString  `h = hash(H)`.
-The `txForge` field of `tx1` is zero.
+The `txMint` field of `tx1` is zero.
 2. `tx2` consumes the `TxOut` produced by `tx1`.
-Its `txForge` field has an entry `{ h -> 1000 }`, so `tx2` forges 1000 units of our currency.
+Its `txMint` field has an entry `{ h -> 1000 }`, so `tx2` mints 1000 units of our currency.
 For `tx2` to be valid, the `TxIn` that refers to `o` must provide the validator script (ie. the minting policy) `H` and an appropriate redeemer.
 The outputs of `tx2` contain (among others) 1000 units of the `h`, which can be spent freely from now on, without referring to the script `H`. `o` is removed from the UTXO set when `tx2` is added to the ledger.

 ## Example (NFT)